davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Once again, the internal guarantees of thread safety / distribution provided by the `WriteOnce<OrderState>` confer thread safety / distribution onto this code without the caller having to worry about it.
 Neat!

-As you might imagine, there are quite a few problems that can be reduced to initialize a `WriteOnce<T>` this way, which vastly simplifies the process of making code thread safe and/or distributing it.
-If you see why that is, then you also already know why consensus is so foundational to distributed systems &mdash; because, drumroll please . . .
+As you might imagine, there are quite a few problems that can be reduced to initializing a `WriteOnce<T>` this way, which in turn vastly simplifies the process of making that code thread safe and/or distributing it.
+If you see that, then you also already know why consensus is so foundational to distributed systems &mdash; because, drumroll please . . .

 ## Consensus Algorithms Implement Write-Once Variables

 A write-once variable is a primitive implemented by a consensus algorithm, which is to say, a consensus algorithm is the algorithm that implements a write-once variable.
+The write-once variable is an interface, and a consensus algorithm is the implementation of the interface.
 They are two sides of the same coin.
-One is an interface, the other is an algorithm that implements the interface.

-The naming might seem a bit odd.
+The naming might seem a little odd.
 The word "consensus" means "agreement."
 Calling something consensus implies a sort of story: once upon a time, there was a group, where not all members of the group initially agreed.
 Then, they all worked it out and ended up in unanimous agreement.
 In this case, we call that kind of agreement, "consensus."

 In the context of a distributed system, the group is made up of threads running on different machines, rather than people, and the initial disagreement comes from different threads calling `tryInitialize` with different values.
 The final agreement comes from all threads receiving the same value from `finalValue`.
 If you check our write-once-based solutions from the previous heading, you'll see this in action.
 Both start with different threads in disagreement (different values are being passed to `tryInitialize`), and we end up with all threads in agreement (we forget what value we passed to `tryInitialize` and just trust the value returned by `finalValue`).
 Somewhere between `tryInitialize` and `finalValue`, the disagreement was resolved (arbitrarily, by picking the first `tryInitialize` call), and the final result was total agreement acrss all threads &mdash; so we call it “consensus.”

-So, a consensus algorithm implement a a write-once variable.
+So, a consensus algorithm implements a write-once variable.
 That's a good high-level description, but we should dig deeper.
 What guarantees does a consensus algorithm need to provide?
-We should be able to glean everything we need from re-examining how the two example problems were built on top of `WriteOnce<T>`, and carefully checking what guarantees they were  implicitly expecting `WriteOnce<T>` to provide.
+We should be able to glean everything we need from re-examining how our two example solutions were rebuilt on top of `WriteOnce<T>`, and carefully checking what guarantees our code was implicitly expecting `WriteOnce<T>` to provide.

 ## Properties of a Consenus Algorithm